VizierDB/vizier-scala/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---

-**Is your feature request related to a problem?
+**What pain point is this feature intended to address?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**